Dr. Deanna Behnke-Cook Ph.D

 Dr. Deanna Behnke-Cook earned her Ph.D from McMaster University, Hamilton Ontario where she focussed on youth risk behaviours, and how schools, communities, and families have an impact on the choices that youth make.
 She also completed a Post Doctoral Fellowship with the Faculty of Medicine, McMaster University, Population Health Research Institute, where she studied how poverty affects health outcomes for youth and their families.
 Her passion for supporting the young people she has the pleasure of working with allows for the amazing opportunity to turn academics into action!

 “I will not stand DOWN, rather I will STAND UP.
 I will not IGNORE YOU, rather, I will HEAR YOU.
 I will not GIVE UP ON YOU, rather I will come CLOSER to hear your whispers.
 I will ACKNOWLEDGE your fears, and understand as best I can.
 I will NOT JUDGE YOU, for who am I to judge?
-I will NOT operate out of FEAR, rather I will move through this space and send you LOVE.”
+I will NOT operate out of FEAR, rather I will move through this space and send you LOVE.

 Encouraging the development of resiliency in young people so that they may live inspired and authentic lives.

-Deanna is available to speak at:
+Invite Deanna to speak at:

-parent council meetings, parent information sessions & workshops
+parent information sessions & workshops

 Schools, Graduating Class & Student Events/Assemblies